-Table R-1 details the customer-focused levels of service and associated performance measures for the Aquatic Centre activity.
-The table sets out Councils' current performance and the targets they aim to achieve within the next three years and by the end of the next 10 year period.
+Table R-1 details the levels of service and associated performance measures for the Aquatic Centre activity.
+The table sets out Council's current performance and the targets they aim to achieve within the next three years and by the end of the next 10 year period.

-Table R-1: Customer-focused LOS and performance measures (shaded measures are included in LTP)
+Table R-1 LOS and performance measures (shaded measures are included in LTP)

-Levels of Service (We provide Performance Measure Current Performance F uture Perfor mance Future Performance ID) (We will know we are meeting the level of service if) (as at end Yr 2 2013/14) Year 1 Year 2 Year 3 (targets) in Years 4 - 10 Co mmunity Outcome: Our commu nities are healthy, safe, inclusive and l resilient.
-1 The aquatic centre is a safe environment for staff and the public to use.
+ID Levels of Service (We provide Performance Measure (We will know we are meeting the Current Performance Future Perfo rmance Future Performance ID) level of service if) (as at end Yr 2 201 Year 1 Year 2 Year 3 (targets) in Years 4 - 10 Co mmunity Outcome: Our commu nities are healthy, safe, inclusive and l resilient.
+1 The Aquatic Centre is a safe environment for staff and the public to use.
 H&S - target zero serious harm incidents per year Reported monthly.
 During 2013/2014 year 3 incidents.
-0 serious harm incidents 0 0 0 Co mmunity Outcome: Our commun nities have access to a range of socia ional facilities and activities es.
+0 serious harm incidents 0 0 0 Co mmunity Outcome: Our commu nities have access to a range of socia al, educational and recreat tional facilities and activities es.
 2 Admissions to the Aquatic Centre per m2 of swimming pool per annum is not lower than 10% below the peer group average, as measured by Yardstick (once every three years) 2013 results: 204 swims/m2 of swimming pool (vs. 174 swims/m2 in 2012).
 The 2013 peer group average was 177 swims/m2.
 Not measured Not measured 205 swims/m 2 205 swims/m 2 (measured in 2020 and 2023) 3 Swimming pools that meet the needs of users and provide opportunity for aquatic based At least 85% of respondents rate their satisfaction with Aquatic Centre facilities as fairly satisfied or better, in annual surveys of customers.
 New measure 85% 85% 85% 90% 4 recreation activities and learn to swim programmes.
-Operation cost/m3 of water volume is within 10% of industry average, as measured by Yardstick (once every three years).
+Operation cost/m 3 of water volume is within 10% of industry average, as measured by Yardstick (once every three years).
 Operation cost/m3 of water volume is \$1,560 which is within 10% of industry average Not measured Not measured Operation cost/m3 of water volume is within 10% of industry average.
 Operation cost/m 3 of water volume is within 10% of industry average.
 Measured in 2020 and 2023 5 Increase admissions by 1000 per year 284,230 285,230 286,230 287,230 294,230 by 2024

-R.3.2.
-Operational LOS
+R3.2 Operational LOS